 Step 3: Export scraped Google search results into Excel

-Click the “Run” button at the top to start scraping process.
+Click the “Run” button at the top to start the scraping process.
 Select whether you want to run the scraper on your device or on the cloud.
 Once the run is complete, you can click on the ‘Export Data’ button and export the scraped Google search result data in different formats like Excel, HTML, CSV, or JSON.

-Video tutorial on scraping data from Google Search
+Video tutorial: Scraping data from Google Search

 Scraping Google Search Results With Python